MarcelloCalligaris/Rosti-Raccoon-Alleyway-Cleanup/README.md

 ## Play

 As far as Flash games go, this one is a little heavy on the graphics.
-Folks with older/slower computers may experience some frame stuttering.
+Folks with older/slower computers may experience some frame stuttering or other slowdowns.
+If this happens, you could try setting the quality to low.

 Playable link - Requires a browser that supports Flash Player: [Click Here (external site)](https://cdn.pub.marcellx.ca/flash/rosti-game.html)